Smooth terrains¶

 }

-And at the end of fragment()
+And at the end of fragment(), add this:

 // Discard pixels progressively.